jphalimi/PythonForMIC/Doc/library/select.rst

    (Only supported on BSD.)
 Returns a kernel queue object; see section :ref:`kqueue-objects` below for the methods supported by kqueue objects.

+   .. versionadded:: 2.6

 .. function:: kevent(ident, filter=KQ_FILTER_READ, flags=KQ_EV_ADD, fflags=0, data=0, udata=0)

    (Only supported on BSD.)
 Returns a kernel event object; see section :ref:`kevent-objects` below for the methods supported by kevent objects.

+   .. versionadded:: 2.6

 .. function:: select(rlist, wlist, xlist[, timeout])

-   This is a straightforward interface to the Unix :c:func:`select` system call.
+   This is a straightforward interface to the Unix :cfunc:`select` system call.
    The first three arguments are sequences of 'waitable objects': either integers representing file descriptors or objects with a parameterless method named :meth:`fileno` returning such an integer: